project-slippi/Ishiiruka-Playback/README.md

 # Ishiiruka-Playback
-Playback Dolphins that get shipped with the Slippi Desktop App
+Playback Dolphins that get downloaded by the [Slippi Launcher](https://github.com/project-slippi/slippi-launcher).

-This repo will not host any code, but the releases will have a link to the commit the artifacts are built from.
+This repo will not host any code, releases will have a link to the commit the artifacts are built from.